IAMXID/iamx-payment-gateway/README.md

 # iamx-payment-gateway

-IAMX payment gateway is a Laravel package which allows users to pay a fee using cardano native token.
+IAMX payment gateway is a Laravel package which allows users to pay a fee using ADA or cardano native token.

 - [IAMX-paymwnt-gateway](#iamx-wallet-connect)
     - [Installation](#Installation)